meditohq/medito-app/README.md

 ## How to Contribute

-We are a small team and are looking for people who can contribute to the project 2 to 3 hours per week.
-You must have experience with Flutter.
+We are a small team and are not looking for people who can contribute to the project at the moment.
+We don't have time to onboard anyone, sorry.

-To contribute, please message us on our Telegram channel.
+~~To contribute, please message us on our Telegram channel.
 You can access it by joining [https://t.me/meditoapp](https://t.me/meditoapp) and then going to "Discussion."
 Let us know that you are looking to contribute to the code, specify for how many hours per week, and how many years of experience with Flutter you have.
-Also, please include a link to your GitHub profile or portfolio.
+Also, please include a link to your GitHub profile or portfolio.~~

 ## How to Build the Project